FissionAI/flotorch-labs/finance/crewai-finance-agents/README.md

 This repository houses a collection of Proof of Concept (POC) applications demonstrating the power and flexibility of the [CrewAI](https://www.crewai.com/) framework in tackling various financial tasks.
 Each application within the `src` directory explores specific use cases, showcasing how intelligent agents can collaborate to analyze data, generate insights, and automate workflows within the finance domain.

 ## 📂 Directory Structure
+    ```bash
     crewai-finance-agents/
     ├── src/
     │   └── financial_document_analyzer/
     │       ├── ...
-(Source code, data, and other resources for the financial document analyzer app) │       └── README.md  (Specific README for the financial document analyzer) │   └── ...
-(Other financial POC applications will reside here) └── README.md (This project-level README)
+(Source code, data, and other resources for the financial document analyzer app)
+    │       └── README.md  (Specific README for the financial document analyzer)
+    │   └── ...
+(Other financial POC applications will reside here)
+    └── README.md (This project-level README)
+    ```

 The `src` directory is the heart of this repository, containing individual folders for each financial POC application.